 Why High-Volume Content Creation is Important

-Consumers today are eager for information and knowledge, especially when it comes to a product or service they are interested in buying.
-Superficial blog posts and general-interest emails are, for them, a meaningless waste of time and they quickly learn to tune them out.
-What they are looking for is information that answers their specific questions or helps fulfill a need.
+Consumers today are eager for information and knowledge, especially regarding a product or service they are interested in buying.
+Superficial blog posts and general-interest emails are a meaningless waste of time, and they quickly learn to tune them out.
+They seek information that answers their questions or helps fulfill a need.

 Quality content requires insight into what customers want and need at each stage in the buyer lifecycle, so consumer research is just as important as content originality.
 Buyer personas are a valuable resource for developing this level of accuracy.
-They summarize the goals, pain points, and needs of the data center’s target clientele, and should dictate the information that goes into each marketing broadcast.
-When this type of information is delivered on a high-frequency basis, target audiences will continue to notice.
+They summarize the goals, pain points, and needs of the data center’s target clientele and should dictate the information that goes into each marketing broadcast.
+When this type of information is delivered at high frequency, target audiences will continue to notice.

 High-volume content, when published on a regular basis, will build a steady audience.
-Over time, a percentage of these consumers could convert into prospects and hopefully, paying customers and enthusiastic brand advocates.
+Over time, some of these consumers could convert into prospects and, hopefully, paying customers and enthusiastic brand advocates.